Neil Armstrong would probably hate this infographic resume. Why?

 “We’d like to give a special thanks to all those Americans who built the spacecraft, who did the construction, design, the tests, and put their heart and all their abilities into the crafts,” says Armstrong.

 His thanks are well deserved.
 Back on Earth, the Moon landing was backed by the tireless work of 400,000 men and women.
 We tend to forget about them — but Neil Armstrong never did.
-Over the years, he diverted all praise and applause to these unnamed members of the Apollo program.
+Over the years, he diverted all praise and applause to these unnamed members of the Apollo program at NASA.

 Despite that, the Moon landing propelled him into instant stardom.
 But unlike Buzz Aldrin, Armstrong never embraced it.
 He firmly believed he didn’t deserve the fame.